XinweiZhang1998/xinweizhang1998.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News
+- *2026.04*: Our paper, **On the Adversarial Robustness of Large Vision-Language Models under Visual Token Compression**, is accepted by ICML 2026.
 - *2026.03*: Our paper, **A Deep Dynamic Graph Generative Framework for Blockchain Phishing Detection**, is accepted by IEEE Transactions on Dependable and Secure Computing.
 - *2025.12*: Our paper, **United We Defend: Collaborative Membership Inference Defenses in Federated Learning**, is accepted by USENIX Security Symposium 2026.
 - *2025.09*: Our paper, **Toward Efficient Inference Attacks: Shadow Model Sharing via Mixture-of-Experts**, is accepted by NeurIPS 2025.